TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 between-session patterns.

 Thanks for pointing out the potential ambiguity in our abbreviation.
 We hadn't considered this since we only focused on two layers.
+We have switched the abbreviation to 2L-HMM instead to avoid this ambiguity.

 > 8. Are the presentation, organization and length satisfactory?